ioccc-src/winner/bin/README.md

     bin/add-dir.sh YYYY/dir
 ```

-Here, `YYYY/dir` must the path to the winning IOCCC entry.
+Here, `YYYY/dir` must be the path to the winning IOCCC entry.

 <div id="all-run">